geopaparazzi/usermanual/userguide/use_case_egypt.rst

 that all these places (due to the presence of man and animal) are a source of biomass.
 They are a sources of waste and organic material that often brings a high and invisible pathogenic charge.

-Many projects related to developing countries today focus the attention on the proper disposal of the waste prevention as fundamental for the health of the inhabitants.
-Numerous agencies and associations dedicated to development cooperation have shown that untreated wastewater spilled into the surrounding environment without any attention is the primary vector of diseases and therefore often of epidemics in areas with deficits at levels of hygiene and public health
+**Many projects related to developing countries today focus the attention on the proper disposal of the waste and on prevention as fundamental for the health of the inhabitants.** Numerous agencies and associations dedicated to development cooperation have shown that untreated wastewater spilled into the surrounding environment without any attention is the primary vector of diseases and therefore often of epidemics in areas with deficits at levels of hygiene and public health